Headaches – A Functional Medicine Approach Can Help

 If you suspect you have high histamine, you could try taking Quercetin 500 mg twice daily.
 Quercetin is a natural anti-histamine.

-If your headaches occur around the time of your periods, you could have a sex hormone imbalance.
+If your headaches occur around your periods, you could have a sex hormone imbalance.

 Estrogen increases histamine production in the body, which is the underlying cause of menstrual headaches.